googlearchive/observe-js/README.md

       prop1: 1,
       prop2: 2
     };
-    observer.observePropertySet(obj); // Will report any newProperties or deletedProperties on obj.
+    observer.observeObject(obj); // Will report any added, removed or changed properties on obj.

     var arr = [0, 1, 2];
-    observer.observePropertySet(arr); // Will report "splice" mutations which represent changes to index properties of arr,
+    observer.observeArray(arr); // Will report "splice" mutations which represent changes to index properties of arr.

-                                      // as well as any newProperties or deletedProperties which occur with non-index properties. var objGraph = {
+    var objGraph = {
       foo: {
         bar: 2
       }
     };
-    observer.observePath(objGraph, 'foo.bar'); // Will report when the value at objGraph.foo.bar changes.
+    var currentValue = observer.observePath(objGraph, 'foo.bar'); // Will report when the value at objGraph.foo.bar changes.
 If the value is ever
                                                                   // unreachable, the value is considered to be undefined.

-    observer.observe(objGraph); // Equivalent of observePropertySet(obj) and observePath(obj, prop) for each added property and
-                                // unobservePath(obj, prop) for each deleted property.

 Array "splice" changes
 ----------------------